JeroenvElderen/Reddit/legal-map/README.md

 3. The app dynamically loads the Google Maps JavaScript API (with Places library).
 Ensure your API key has Maps and Places enabled.

 ## Usage
 - Click on the map to add a spot.
-Provide name, country, **Reddit username**, category, and a description.
+Provide name, country, category, and a description.
+You must be logged into Supabase to add or modify markers.
-- Use the search box to find a location; you'll be prompted for your Reddit username before a marker is added.
+- Use the search box to find a location.
 - You can also DM the Discord bot with `Name, Country, Category, Description` (category optional).
 - Events are optionally logged to Discord.
 - Markers are stored in Supabase and automatically loaded on every visit.